cbueche/Agent-Jones/doc/FAQ.md

 macs or showmac give timeouts with vlan-based community SNMP-get.

-I'm not yet sure about this case, it looks like it's an IOS bug for stacked switches.
+I'm not yet sure about this case, it looks like it's an IOS bug for stacked switches, or very slow and big Cisco stacks.
+I have added a distinct timeout for those operations.

+duplicated macs on switch ports

+Caused by Avaya phones.
+See the Release notes and install the latest version, it shows the VLAN for which each MAC is seen.